Boy name origins & meanings

 Famous people who gave their babies this name

-Thomas is the number forty-seven most popular boys name in the US, according to 2019 Social Security Administration data.
-It has been consistently popular, remaining in the top 50 since 2016, and in the top 100 since 2000.
+According to Social Security Administration data, Thomas has been consistently popular, remaining in the top 50 since 2016, and in the top 100 since 2000.

 However, it is the 89th most popular name on FamilyEducation.com.

-According to Google search data analysis, in the last five years Isabella was at its peak popularity in April 2017.
+According to Google search data analysis, in the last five years, Thomas was at its peak popularity in April 2017.

 Thomas was searched for most often in the following states: